Lab 20 - Design UI/UX and Deploying Google Earth Engine Apps

 }

-Part 4: Create a legend for the NLCD land cover classification
+Part 4: Create the Legend

 var title = 'NLCD Land Cover Classification';